Paul Sewald entered spring training with a chip on his shoulder.

 His impressive strikeout totals from the minors translated into his rookie season with the team, averaging 9.5 K/9, all while relying on a low 90s fastball and low 80s slider.
 Sewald uses deception and an above-average spin rate on his fourseamer to throw off hitters, allowing him added confidence to throw his fastball in any count.

 I had the privilege of speaking to Sewald at the end of October, where we discussed his spring success, major league call-up, and his bullpen sessions with Hall of Fame starter, Greg Maddux.

 MMO: You pitched extremely well in spring training this past season, as you were one of the final cuts of the spring.
 Did you have any thoughts that you might head north with the Mets to start the season?

-Paul: You know, I went into spring training just wanting to show them what I can do, kind of with a chip on my shoulder (for) not getting called up the year before.
+Paul: You know I went into spring training just wanting to show them what I can do, kind of with a chip on my shoulder (for) not getting called up the year before.
 I didn’t expect anything crazy, but I just wanted to show them that maybe at some point they would try and call me up during the year.
-But then I had such a good year and I made it pretty much through the last day (of spring training) and I started to get a little antsy.
+Then I had such a good year and I made it pretty much through the last day (of spring training) and I started to get a little antsy.
 Thinking, Familia’s suspended, maybe I do have a chance at the Opening Day roster while he’s not going to be around?